PramodToleti/PramodToleti/README.md

 # 💫 About Me:
 I'm a Fullstack Developer with a passion for frontend development, including end-user experience, and know the tech to implement it for a great frontend experience.
+Done hands-on projects.
 Currently learning react.js for building interactive user interfaces and web applications quickly and efficiently with significantly less code

 ## 🌐 Socials: